 Each quarter, the National Renewable Energy Laboratory (NREL) conducts the Quarterly Solar Industry Update, a presentation of technical trends within the solar industry, to the solar office staff.
 Each presentation focuses on global and U.S. supply and demand, module and system price, investment trends and business models, and updates on U.S. government programs supporting the solar industry.

-- Eight states generate over 5% of their electricity from solar, with California leading the way at around 19%.
+- Ten states generated more than 5% of their electricity from solar, with California leading the way at 21.7%.

-- PV modules and cells are being imported at historically high levels, with 14 gigawatts of total imports of PV cells and modules now available to the U.S. market.
+- Despite tariffs, PV modules and cells are being imported into the United States at historically high levels, with 14.2 GW of PV modules and 1.3 GW of PV cells in H1 2020.

 Presentations are available for download in PDF format below.